Grant Writing 101

 - How will you use the data to improve your program?

-Evaluation may reveal that your program is not progressing as planned.
+Evaluation may show that your program is not moving forward as planned.
 Be honest with the funder.
-Identify the challenges.
-Perhaps you need more time or funding to fully address the community need.
-Use the data you collected to inform your next steps in the evolution of your program.
+Point out the challenges.
+Use the data you collected to guide your next steps in improving your program.

-Your budget is more than a one-page list of expenses at the end of the proposal.
-It shows the funder that you know what it takes to accomplish the program’s work.
-Include the full cost of your program, line-item budget with reasonable costs, and budget narrative.
+Your budget is more than just a one-page list of expenses at the end of the proposal.
+It shows the funder that you understand what is needed to complete the program’s work.
+Include the total cost of your program, a detailed budget with reasonable costs, and a budget explanation.

 Budget Tips